 Some risk factors you can't prevent.
 The unpreventable risk factors

-age and is amplified after menopause with a reduction in the
+as you age and is amplified after menopause with a reduction

-in any form, you may be at a greater risk for developing heart
+disease in any form, you may be at a greater risk for developing

 Diabetes and Heart Disease